Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Methods

 \subsection{Our halo sample}

 The sample of Pop~III hosts considered in this study is shown in Figure~\ref{fig:MS}, in comparison with typical main-sequence Pop~II-only halos in a similar mass range for which we also modeled the nebular emission, and which will be used as a benchmark in the present work; the physical properties of these Pop~III systems are also summarized in Table~\ref{tab:PopIII_halo_sample} of Appendix~\ref{sec:app_PopIII_halo_properties}.
-To enable a rough comparison with Pop~III galaxy candidates observed at high redshifts, we adopted the simple calibration proposed by \citet{Madau_Dickinson_2014} to derive the UV luminosity of galaxies with given SFR (here averaged over a 100 Myr timescale, $\langle \mathrm{SFR} \rangle_\mathrm{100~Myr}$), assuming a conversion factor\footnote{Note that, while the overall emission of the galaxies considered in this study is largely dominated by Pop~II emission, the UV light produced by stellar populations in these high-$z$ galaxy environments may differ substantially from typical local galaxies, as it will depend on specific characteristics of the stellar populations such as their metallicity and IMF, as well as their star-formation history.
+To enable a rough comparison with Pop~III galaxy candidates observed at high redshifts, we adopted the simple calibration proposed by \citet{Madau_Dickinson_2014} to derive the UV luminosity of galaxies with given total SFR (here averaged over a 100 Myr timescale, $\langle \mathrm{SFR} \rangle_\mathrm{100~Myr}$), assuming a conversion factor\footnote{Note that, while both the stellar mass and SFR -- and therefore the overall emission -- of the galaxies considered in this study is largely dominated by Pop~IIs, the UV light produced by stellar populations in these high-$z$ galaxy environments may differ substantially from typical local galaxies, as it will depend on specific characteristics of the stellar populations such as their metallicity and IMF, as well as their star-formation history.
 Therefore, the comparison provided here is to be intended as only indicative.} $\kappa_\mathrm{UV} = 1.15 \times 10^{-28} ~\si{\Msun.yr^{-1}.erg^{-1}.s.Hz}$.

-We compare with Pop~III galaxy candidates observed at $z \gtrsim 3$, including systems with no detected metal lines, which could be explained by a single Pop~III stellar population in the absence of metal enrichment (``pure'' Pop~III systems, i.e. LAP1, \citealt{Nakajima_2025}, and AMORE6, \citealt{Morishita_2025}), and systems in which a Pop~III component has been suggested to explain part of the observed emission, even in the presence of metal lines (``hybrid'' Pop~III systems, i.e. RXJ2129-z8HeII, \citealt{Wang_2024}, EXCELS-63107, \citealt{Cullen_2025}, GN-z11, \citealt{Bunker_2023, Maiolino_2024, Maiolino_2026}, and GNHeII J1236+6215, \citealt{Mondal_2025}).
+We compare with the UV magnitudes and inferred stellar masses of Pop~III galaxy candidates observed at $z \gtrsim 3$, including systems with no detected metal lines, which could be explained by a single Pop~III stellar population in the absence of metal enrichment (``pure'' Pop~III systems, i.e. LAP1, \citealt{Nakajima_2025}, and AMORE6, \citealt{Morishita_2025}), and systems in which a Pop~III component has been suggested to explain part of the observed emission, even in the presence of metal lines (``hybrid'' Pop~III systems, i.e. RXJ2129-z8HeII, \citealt{Wang_2024}, EXCELS-63107, \citealt{Cullen_2025}, GN-z11, \citealt{Bunker_2023, Maiolino_2024, Maiolino_2026, Ubler_2026}, and GNHeII J1236+6215, \citealt{Mondal_2025}).

 The key point of innovation of this work lies in our specific focus on massive systems ($M_\mathrm{vir} \gtrsim 10^{11} ~\Msun$, $M_\star \gtrsim 10^9 ~\Msun$), a population that has remained largely unexplored in the context of Pop~III formation.
 Most theoretical and observational efforts have in fact targeted the dominant population of faint, low-mass hosts (consistent with ``pure'' Pop~III galaxy candidates forming less than $\lesssim 10^6 ~\Msun$ in stellar mass, e.g. \citealt{Nakajima_2025, Morishita_2025}).
 Resolving such small star-forming regions requires extremely high numerical resolutions to capture the smallest structures.
 However, simulations performed at these resolutions are typically limited to small cosmological volumes (a few cMpc per side or less), preventing a comprehensive sampling of rare, massive galaxies that may still host detectable Pop~III components (as in the ``hybrid'' Pop~III galaxy candidates proposed in recent literature).
 The large \texttt{dustyGadget} boxes overcome this limitation, enabling the first systematic investigation of massive Pop~III-hosting halos across cosmic time \citep{Venditti_2023}.